 We take our safeguarding responsibilities towards every child in our care very seriously.
 As such, our approach to the current situation, particularly with regard to trips, events and activities is proactive, measured and careful.
 Our risk assessments are dynamic and reflect the challenges of the current situation, recognising that changes may have to be made swiftly.

 We continue to closely monitor Government advice in these every-changing circumstances.
 We have also been looking at contingency plans with Governors in the event that the Government closes schools down nationally.
-Maintaining continuity of education (remotely) will be our priority for all students.
+Maintaining continuity of education (remotely) will be our priority for all pupils.
 We will keep you updated as and when the situation develops.

 We are committed to maintaining the best education for every Pleckgate child, whilst balancing this with a robust approach to safeguard the health and welfare of our community and beyond.